-Irresistible M&M peanut butter bars with only 5 ingredients!
-Easy to make and so delicious, this bar recipe is dangerous!
+Irresistible peanut butter cookie bars with only 5 ingredients!
+Kid-friendly, easy to make and so delicious, this bar recipe is dangerous!

 I’m not even kidding.
 There are FIVE ingredients in these M&M peanut butter bars!

 1 + 1 + 1 + 1 + 1 + oven = Delicious!